somya1234/TheWatchShop/README.md

 # TheWatchShop

 This is a basic template designed using HTML, CSS and JavaScript.
-The template is abot a WatchShop.
+The template is about a WatchShop.